Summer Session, August 10th to September 3rd, 2020

 Download these packing details and suggestions.
 [Down Packing Details and Suggestions]

 While you aren't required to climb all the cathedral spires, go on every hike, or explore every inch of every site, being active is an important element of the tour.
 Be in shape before we go.
-Please indicate any health concerns or issues on the Health and Medical History form.

 While traveling on this tour, you are ambassadors of the Church.
 All participants are required to maintain high standards of honor, integrity, and morality in harmony with the values of The Church of Jesus Christ of Latter-day Saints.